MaSe69/fromlisttok8/md/datascience/blog_40_plot_tables.md

         plt.show(block=False)
         time.sleep(para["Sleep"])

 Literature suggests that the “png”-format is suitable for this kind of images.
-It suffices to specify the extenaion of your filename as “.png”.
+It suffices to specify the extension of your filename as “.png”.

 ## Step 3: More Data in the Plot